| Appendix 5: Articles

 0.61 million metric tons, leaving a large potential for

+further development.
 As Myanmar marine fisheries has been steadily developing

 and its productive forces still unmatched is regard to its